anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 An object identifier (OID) [[ITU-T.X680] for JSON-encoded Voucher Data is allocated in {{iana-contenttype}}.
-This OID ia placed in the 'eContentType' field in the EncapsulatedContentInfo:
+This OID is placed in the 'eContentType' field in the EncapsulatedContentInfo:

 ```
       id-smime OBJECT IDENTIFIER ::= { iso(1) member-body(2)